Skip to content ↓

 Maths

-Ladybird class is taught by Mrs Irish (Mon,Tues, Wed, Fri) and Mrs Sharma (Thursday).
+Ladybird class is taught by Mrs Irish (Mon,Tues, Wed, Fri) and Miss Coleman (Thursday).
 Mrs Sellick is the teaching assistant.

-Butterfly class is taught by Mrs Hoppins (Wed, Thurs, Fri) and Mrs Sykes (Mon, Tues, Wed) and Mrs Lane is the teaching assistant.
+Butterfly class is taught by Mrs Sharma (Thurs, Fri) and Mrs Sykes (Mon, Tues, Wed) and Mrs Lane is the teaching assistant.

-The inclusion team is Miss Marsland, Miss Gardner, Miss Perry-Bull, Miss Broom and Miss Gracie.
+The inclusion team is Miss Williams, Miss Gardner, Miss Field and Miss Broom.

 Please see the presentation below for our year group expectations.